elcortez/nand2tetris/projects/09/Strat.md

 ## (OK) Use same coordinates for the zombie moves
 ## (OK) Make the zombie move by itself always towards the hero
 ## (OK) Make the zombie attack the hero when in physical contact : instant death
-## Make the hero shoot with his gun : make a bullet go out in the correct direction
+## (OK) Make the hero shoot with his gun : make a bullet go out in the correct direction
-## Make the bullet kill the zombie if it touches it
+## (OK) Make the bullet kill the zombie if it touches it
-## Loop to double the number of zombies every time you kill all zombies
+## Loop to add zombies every time you kill all zombies